Taíno genocide

 The Taíno genocide was committed against the Taíno Indigenous people by the Spanish during their colonization of the Caribbean during the 16th century.
-The population of the Taíno before the arrival of the Spanish Empire on the island of Quisqueya or Ayití in 1492, which Christopher Columbus baptized Hispaniola (present-day Haiti and Dominican Republic), is estimated at between 10,000 and 1,000,000.
-The Spanish subjected them to slavery, massacres and other violent treatment after the last Taíno chief was deposed in 1504.
-By 1514, the population had reportedly been reduced to just 32,000 Taíno, by 1565, the number was reported at 200, and by 1802, they were declared extinct by the Spanish colonial authorities.
-However, descendants of the Taíno continue to live and their disappearance from records was part of a fictional story created by the Spanish Empire with the intention of erasing them from history.
+The population of the Taíno before the arrival of the Spanish Empire on the island of Quisqueya or Ayití in 1492, which Christopher Columbus named Hispaniola (present-day Haiti and the Dominican Republic), is estimated to be between 10,000 and 1,000,000.
+Following the deposition of the last Taíno chief in 1504, the Spanish began subjecting the local population to slavery, massacres and other forms of violence.
+By 1514, the Taíno population had reportedly been reduced to about 32,000 people, by 1565 to 200, and by 1802 they were officially declared extinct by Spanish colonial authorities.
+However, mixed-race and other Taíno descendants continue to live, and their disappearance from records may be more the result of colonial classification practices than evidence of true extinction.

 History

 The Taíno people were the descendants of the Arawak people who arrived in the Caribbean approximately 4000 years before the conquest, and they lived in the Bahamas, the Greater Antilles and the Lesser Antilles.
 In 1492, Christopher Columbus was looking for a direct sea route connecting Europe to East Asia, hoping to open profitable oceangoing trade networks.
 When he landed on the island of San Salvador, he originally thought he had arrived in the islands of the East Indies.
 When he realized that he had stumbled upon a previously unknown continent, he began to consider other potential sources of profit, focusing primarily on gold and slaves.
 Upon arriving on Hispaniola, a confrontation occurred between the crew of the Santa María and the Taíno after the crew sexually abused Taíno women.

-In 1503 most of the caciques were captured and burned alive in the Jaragua massacre.
-Fray Bartolomé de las Casas wrote that in that massacre the Spanish also attacked the other inhabitants, cutting off the children's legs as they ran.
+Although disease played a significant role in the decrease in the Taino population, violence and famine were also important factors.
+The tribute system was imposed to gain gold and other goods, yet came with devastating effects for the Taino population.
+The presence of the Spanish devastated crops and livestock further worsening the conditions for the Tainos and the Spanish.
+The Spanish began to run low on supplies.
+To fulfill the need for food, they would negotiate with caciques to provide food to the Spanish through a tribute system.
+Others found it easier to steal food from natives, thus worsening famine.
+Yet as conditions continued to worsen, caciques would refuse to pay tribute in protest.
+Spaniards would intentionally capture caciques to gain more control and power over the Tainos.
+As tensions between the Taino and Spaniards grew, Tainos began to rebel against the Spanish more frequently, contributing to the Taino death toll.